ow2-chameleon/everest/src/site/markdown/everest-core/index.md

 *to be completed*

 ## Requirements
 everest resides in an [OSGi][2] r4.3 compliant framework.

-It depends on:
+Additionally, it depends on:
-- [Apache Felix iPOJO][3], version 1.10.1 or above
+* [Apache Felix iPOJO][3], version 1.10.1 or above

 Optionally:
-- OSGi Event Admin Service, version 1.3.2 for sending resource notifications
+- OSGi Event Admin Service, *version 1.3.2* for sending resource notifications

 ## Concepts

 Using everest to access resource representations is plain simple:
-The only method of EverestService is
+The only method of `EverestService` is

 ```java
  Resource process(Request request)  throws IllegalActionOnResourceException, ResourceNotFoundException;